Non-Cooperative Rational Interactive Proofs: Abstract

 In this paper, we introduce a mechanism-design approach to define a multi-prover interactive-proof model in which the provers are {\em rational} and {\em non-cooperative}---they act to maximize their expected utility given others' strategies.
 We define a strong notion of backwards induction as our solution concept to analyze the resulting extensive-form game with imperfect information.

-Our protocols provide {\em utility gap} guarantees, which are analogous to soundness gap in classic interactive proofs.
-At a high level, a utility gap of $u$ means that the protocol is robust against provers that may not care about a utility loss of $1/u$.

-We fully characterize the complexity of our proof system under different utility gap guarantees.
-For example, we show that with a polynomial utility gap, the power of non-cooperative rational interactive proofs is exactly $\sf{P^{NEXP}}$.
+We fully characterize the complexity of our proof system under different \emph{utility gap} guarantees.
+(At a high level, a utility gap of $u$ means that the protocol is robust against provers that may not care about a utility loss of $1/u$.)
+We show, for example, that the power of non-cooperative rational interactive proofs with a polynomial utility gap is exactly equal to the complexity class $\sf{P^{NEXP}}$.